Thank you for choosing Abington Pediatric Associates for your medical care.

 No Show Policy

 If you are unable to keep an appointment, please notify us 24 hours in advance.
 If you fail to keep an appointment, we will call you and send a letter reminding you that you missed your appointment and remind you to reschedule.
+Siblings scheduled together who miss or cancel appointments within less than 24 hours, will no longer be scheduled together.
 If you miss three appointments without adequate notice, we will reluctantly ask you to choose another doctor's office for your child's health care.
 If a new patient misses an initial visit without 24-hours advance notice, the appointment will not be rescheduled, nor will the patient be admitted to the practice.

 Please schedule health exam appointment at least 4 to 8 weeks in advance.
 This is especially true if you have specific requests such as an evening appointment, or you wish to see a particular doctor.
 Please specify the location you wish to be seen at when scheduling an appointment.
 Since health exams can be planned for but illness cannot, we have allotted our appointments so that sick children can be seen readily, usually the same day.